How to Choose the Right Curtain Rod for Your Room

 - Coastal: Distressed, etched or whitewashed wood

 Once you’ve decided on the finish, you’ll be able to choose the right curtain rod color with ease.

 Step 4: Pick the Perfect Color

 The color of your curtain rod should match with either the curtains, furniture or other decorative items in the room.

-If you have a dark brown wood bed frame, you may want to choose curtain rods of a similar material and color.
+If you have a dark brown wood bed frame, you may choose curtain rods of similar material and color.
 Or, perhaps you have cool-toned curtain colors, like a rich teal or a light gray.
 In that case, you may want to opt for a silver metal rod.

 Curtain rods typically come in standard colors (like white, black, silver, bronze or gold) that should fit the décor of most rooms.